hungvietlai/weather-app-aws/README.md

 - eksctl
 - kubectl
 - helm
-- awscdk (if you wish to deploy the stack using AWS CDK)
+- AWSCDK (if you wish to deploy the stack using AWS CDK)

 Refer to the following links for guides on "Getting started with Amazon EKS/AWS CDK":